kevinlin/ai-sdlc-playbook/docs/workflow/04-vibe-coding-workflow.md

 - **Build incrementally**: Small steps are easier to debug and understand
 - **Stay curious**: Experiment with new AI tools and techniques as they emerge

-The lightweight workflow represents a pragmatic approach to AI-assisted development, balancing speed and quality for smaller projects while maintaining the flexibility to scale up when needed.
+The Vibe Coding Plus workflow represents a pragmatic approach to AI-assisted development, balancing speed and quality for smaller projects while maintaining the flexibility to scale up when needed.